TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 Best for: Users who only work in Chrome.

 Magical is a Chrome extension with a free tier.
 It's useful if everything you do is in the browser.
-But in 2026, Magical has announced a pivot away from text expansion toward "agentic AI" — making it a risky long-term choice for teams that depend on reliable text expansion.
+As of 2026, Magical has shifted its product focus to AI agents for healthcare operations and no longer positions itself as a text expansion tool.

 Worth noting: it doesn't work in native desktop apps, terminals, IDEs, or Outlook — it's browser-only.